Indiana

 • When re-vaccinating the “overdue” patient, which vaccine must be used (1-Year or 3-Year labeled vaccine)?

-• Either a 1-Year or 3-Year labeled vaccine may be used.
+• In Indiana, either a 1-Year or 3-Year labeled vaccine may be used.

 • When is the NEXT dose due?